 I will review the many recommended actions provided through Straight for Equality (WWW.StraightForEquality.Org) that will help me create change in big and small ways and incorporate those with which I am comfortable into my growth as a straight ally to help move equality forward.

-Through the end of September, 2010 it was still possible to be joined in a civil union in Connecticut.
+Through the end of September 2010, it was still possible to be joined in a civil union in Connecticut.
 Existing civil unions that were not dissolved were converted to marriages automatically on October 1, 2010.
-(This information came directly from Town Clerks at Connecticut Justices of the Peace Conferences.)
+(This information came directly from Connecticut Town Clerks.)

 Marriage became legal for gay couples in Connecticut on October 1, 2008.
 Before that, a civil union was the only option in Connecticut open to a gay couple.
 Now there is complete marriage equality in Connecticut!